The Night Comes for Us (dir. Timo Tjahjanto, 2018) – Turning on his mission, Ito falls out of favour with his Triad crime family.

 The cast of characters is phenomenal.
 Chien Wu (Sunny Pang) puts a face to the operation as he pulls the strings of the vindictive missions.
 Under him is genre regular Iko Iwais, whose ruthless and ambitious executioner Arian finally lifts him out of the good-guy typecasting.
 There is also a welcome indulgence in femme fatale, pitting triad enforcers Alma (Dian Sastrowardoyo) and Elena (Hannah Al Rashid) against the unblinking assassin The Operator (Julie Estelle).

 Yet the fatherly bond he gradually forms with Reina is undeniable, as is the kinship that he shares with his old gang.
-In this, genuine loss is felt when each succumbs in their willing sacrifice for another.
-Influence stems from heroic bloodshed in Hong Kong action cinema akin to Johnnie To’s Election, where power play leads to a copious amount of havoc and compellingly puts a test to the loyalty of gangland brotherhoods.
+Reminiscent of heroic bloodshed in Hong Kong action cinema akin to Johnnie To’s Election, power play leads to a copious amount of havoc.
+But the fights are far from gratuitous as they put the loyalty of gangland brotherhoods to test.